-SOON we will open a new call for sustainable greenhouse projects (roof, facade, ground...) exclusively located in Germany, The Netherlands, Ireland and UK.
+SOON we will open a new call for sustainable greenhouse projects (roof, facade, ground...).
+All info on the COACHING tab.

 The GROOF (Greenhouses to reduce CO2 on Roofs) project is an innovative cross-sectoral approach to reduce CO2 emissions in the construction and agriculture sectors by combining energy sharing and local food production.

 The idea is to use rooftop greenhouses as a tool to:

 Recover actively (use of the ventilation system) and passively (insulation effect) the heat produced and otherwise lost by the support building in a horticultural production installed in a rooftop greenhouse,

 Collect the CO2 produced by human activity and the activities of the support building to feed the plants,